Also Known As: John, Jon Blund, Klaas Vaak, Ole Lukøje

 Maybe?
 That seems to stretch it a bit.
 Though it brings us back to Hans Christian Anderson’s Ole Lukøje and his brother of the same name.
 Where one brings sleep and the other brings death.

-Posted on February 26, 2020, in Bag, Canadian, Comics, Death, Deity, Denmark, Dream, Dutch, European, Folk Lore, Folklore, German, Greek, Milk, Nightmare, Roman, Romanian, Sand, Scandinavia, Sleep, South Africa, Sweden, Umbrella, Uncategorized, Underworld.
+Posted on February 26, 2020, in Bag, Canadian, Comics, Death, Deity, Denmark, Dream, Dutch, European, Folk Lore, Folklore, German, Greek, Milk, Nightmare, Roman, Romanian, Sand, Scandinavia, Sleep, South Africa, Sweden, Umbrella, Uncategorized, Underworld and tagged Dreams, Folklore, Sleep.
 Bookmark the permalink.
 Leave a comment.